yarafa/quasar-validate-rules/README.md

-Quasar App Extension quasar-validate-rules
+# Quasar App Extension quasar-validate-rules
-===

-_Be sure to change this readme as appropriate for your app extension._

-_Think about the organization of this file and how the information will be beneficial to the user._

 > Add a short description of your App Extension.
 What does it do?
 How is it beneficial?
 Why would someone want to use it?

-quasar-validate-rules

 # Install

 ```bash
 quasar ext add quasar-validate-rules
 ```

 Quasar CLI will retrieve it from the NPM registry and install the extension to your project.

 ## Prompts

 > Explain the prompts here

 # Uninstall

 ```bash
 quasar ext remove quasar-validate-rules
 ```

 # Info

 > Add longer information here that will help the user of your app extension.

 # Other Info

 > Add other information that's not as important to know

-# Donate
-If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).